🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 return vector

-# One-Hot representation of each word
+# One-Hot representation for each word

 print("\nOne-Hot representation of words:")